michaelhall28/clone-competition-simulation/README.md

 2D algorithms:
 - "Moran2D".
 A Moran-style model constrained to a 2D hexagonal grid.
 At each simulation step, one cell dies and a *cell from an adjacent location in the grid* divides, maintaining the overall population.
 - "WF2D".
 A Wright-Fisher style model constrained to a 2D hexagonal grid.
 At each simulation step an entire generation of cells is produced from the previous generation, where cell parents must be from the local neighbourhood in the grid.

+These algorithms can also be used as a framework for custom cell competition rules.